-87 For more information on the EU's PTAs network of PTAs, see European Commission, Trade, [accessed October 2011], available: http://ec.europa.eu/trade/creating-opportunities/bilateral-relations/ viewing the multilateral and bilateral ways as complementary and mutually supportive, where FTAs are conceived as building blocks towards global trade liberalisation.88
+87 For more information on the EU's PTAs network of PTAs, see European Commission, Trade, [accessed October 2011], available: http://ec.europa.eu/trade/creating-opportunities/bilateral-relations/

 An interesting aspect of EFTA's trade policy lies in its paradoxical "inexistence".
 Indeed, following the rationale of preserving full sovereignty, a comparable common trade policy that is found in, for instance, the EU's framework, is not applied for EFTA.
 Regardless of such loophole, EFTA States closely coordinate their efforts to keep a dynamic comparative advantage and to lift more political weight in the eyes of the world.